qidanrui/MassGen/CONTRIBUTING.md

 When reporting bugs, please include:

 - Python version and operating system
-- MASS version or commit hash
+- MassGen version or commit hash
 - Complete error messages and stack traces
 - Steps to reproduce the issue
 - Expected vs. actual behavior